jobala/blog/content/posts/go-request-compression.md

 slug: go-request-compression
 keywords: go
 ---
-Compressing the request body reduces latency by reducing the request's payload size.
+Request body compression reduces latency by reducing the request's payload size.
 In this article I will show you how to compress request body using **gzip**.

 #### Reading Request Body